-Former NFL star Sergio Brown appears in second bizarre video after mother found dead
+NFL’s Sergio Brown calls mother’s death ‘fake’ after ‘burning clothes’ video – live

 Myrtle was found dead less than 100 yards from her Maywood home the following day.
 Her death was ruled a homicide as the Cook County Medical Examiner’s Office found injuries resulting from an assault.

 The case took a bizarre turn as videos emerged from an Instagram account linked to Mr Brown.
 In one video, a man identified as Mr Brown claims he’s been kidnapped by law enforcement as he goes on a long-winded rant against “fake news” and the FBI.
+He also claims that he thought his mother was on vacation.

 Maywood police told NBC that the department is aware of the social media account.